 "These afflictions" are a reference to the persecution that the Thessalonians endured at the hands of their countrymen (see 2:14).
-Paul was concerned that the Thessalonians' afflictions would shake their faith and tempt them to go back to their old way of life.
+Paul was concerned that their afflictions would shake their faith and tempt them to go back to their old way of life.
 He mentions that they already knew that "we [Paul and the Thessalonians] have been destined for this."
-As we've mentioned before, Paul had never tried to make the Christian life seem like a life of comfort.
-He had already made clear that in this world Christians were destined for a life that involved suffering for Christ.
+Paul had never tried to make the Christian life seem like a life of comfort.

 Undoubtedly Paul's conviction flowed from the fact that suffering for Christ was part of his specific calling as an "apostle to the Gentiles."
-After Jesus confronted Paul on the road to Damascus, Jesus appeared to a man in Damascus named Ananias and told him to find Paul.
-When Ananias balked at the idea of befriending someone so violent toward the church, Jesus said (Acts 9:15-16),
+Right after his conversion, Jesus showed Paul "how much he must suffer for My name's sake" (see Acts 9:15-16).